fclaerho/urest/README.md

        * `NoSuchResource` on missing resource
        * `LockedError` on resource in use

-Any other raised exception will be handled as 500.
+Any other raised exception will be handled as a generic server error.

 ### FILTERING

 For performance reasons, the `.select()` implementation is expected to handle the filtering.
 However, if this is not done, you can enable `post-filtering` when instantiating the server.
+The post-filtering feature handles the pagination, the field selection and expression matching.

 REST Implementation